AlirezaOmrani95/CV_Checker/README.md

 - To use the script you need an API key, which you can create for free by registering on [the Openrouter website](www.openrouter.ai).
 - Make sure your CV file is accessible and in one of the accepted formats.
 - The learn_mode option determines whether the model will use zero-shot or one-shot learning.
 One-shot generally provides better results but requires an example.
 So, you can change the examples in **examples.json file** based on your field.
+- If you would like to use Few-shot learning, you must include more examples in the **examples.json file**. **You need to be careful because if the length of the input text is too big (bigger than the model can handle), an error will occur.**

 ## Contact
 If you have any questions or suggestions, feel free to open an issue on GitHub or contact me at Omrani.alireza95@gmail.com.